ArduPilot/ardupilot_wiki/dev/source/docs/raspberry-pi-via-mavlink.rst

     ) > /tmp/rc.log 2>&1
     exit 0

-Whenever the RPi connects to the Pixhawk, three files will be created in the /home/pi/MyCopter/logs/YYYY-MM-DD directory:
+Whenever the RPi connects to the flight controller, three files will be created in the /home/pi/MyCopter/logs/YYYY-MM-DD directory:

--  **mav.parm** : a text file with all the parameter values from the Pixhawk
+-  **mav.parm** : a text file with all the parameter values from the flight controller
 -  **flight.tlog** : a telemetry log including the vehicles altitude, attitude, etc which can be opened using the mission planner (and a number of other tools)
--  **flight.tlog.raw** : all the data in the .tlog mentioned above plus any other serial data received from the Pixhawk which might include non-MAVLink formatted messages like startup strings or debug output
+-  **flight.tlog.raw** : all the data in the .tlog mentioned above plus any other serial data received from the flight controller which might include non-MAVLink formatted messages like startup strings or debug output

 If you wish to connect to the MAVProxy application that has been